How To Spot Ringworm In Dogs And Cats? Signs, Diagnosis & Treatment

 This common skin infection can also be a particularly frustrating disease to treat especially in breeding or rescue cat populations or pets with long hair coats.

 In this article, we will discuss how ringworm on dogs and cats is diagnosed and provide options for treatment and prevention.

-What Is Ringworm?
+What Is A Ringworm Infection?

-Why ringworm is called ringworm is kind of bizarre, as there are no worms involved.
+Why this skin infection is called ringworm is kind of bizarre, as there are no worms involved.

 Ringworm is a fungal infection caused by a fungus known as dermatophytosis.

-The most common dermatophytes isolated according to species are:
+The most common species of dermatophytes isolated according to animal species are: